noahsssnoah/Nema17-Sheetmetal-Motor-Mounts-CoreXY-/README.md

 - increased rigidty
   - 20x better rigitdy/Youngs Modulus
   - deviation in the hundredths to tenth mm range
+- designed to work with idlers instead of flange bearing to prevent belts from slipping/drivting

 <img src="./pictures/iso_view_1_no_belts.jpg" alt="iso_view_1_no_belts" width="300" />